Brain Health Benefits of Embracing Change

 It might be uncomfortable initially, but with time, you’ll find that it becomes easier and even enjoyable.

-More importantly, you’ll be boosting your and your brain’s full potential.
+More importantly, you’ll be boosting your mental wellbeing and your brain’s full potential.

 Therefore, if you’re seeking control over your mental wellbeing, it’s essential to overcome change resistance and cultivate cognitive flexibility.